From Growth to Resilience: Why India’s Engineering Culture Matters Again

 The global economic system is becoming simultaneously more technologically advanced and more geopolitically unstable.

-This concern and need for economic resilience was highlighted, in different addresses, by key speakers at the CII Annual Business Summit 2026, which took place on 11–12 May 2026 in New Delhi, under the theme “The Future | Global Economy, Industry, Society”.
+This concern and need for economic resilience was highlighted, in different addresses, by speakers at the CII Annual Business Summit 2026, which took place on 11-12 May 2026 in New Delhi, under the theme “The Future | Global Economy, Industry, Society”.
+The following are a few instances:-

-At the Summit, Commerce Minister Piyush Goyal outlined India’s trade strategy, noting record exports, the shift from “assembled in India” to “designed and manufactured in India,” and the push for FTAs, quality standards, R&D, and AI-driven productivity to hit $2 trillion exports.
+Commerce Minister Piyush Goyal outlined India’s trade strategy, noting record exports, the shift from “assembled in India” to “designed and manufactured in India,” and the push for FTAs, quality standards, R&D, and AI-driven productivity to hit $2 trillion exports.

 Labour Minister Mansukh Mandaviya highlighted the full rollout of the four new Labour Codes that massively expand social security coverage, eliminate Inspector Raj, simplify compliance, and foster industry-labour collaboration for job creation under a pro-poor and pro-industry framework.